apl-cornell/viaduct/artifact-eval/README.md

 ### Using the Viaduct compiler

-The container has a built and installed version of the Viaduct compiler.
+The container comes with the Viaduct compiler already installed.
 Running

 ```shell
 viaduct --help
 ```

-will give you the compiler's help text as follows:
+will give you the compiler's help text, which should look as follows:

 ```
 Usage: viaduct [OPTIONS] COMMAND [ARGS]...